Shiva Temples of Tamilnadu

 PIN 614629

-The Vridhapureeswarar temple in Thirupunavasal, Pudukkottai district, Tamil Nadu, is renowned for its distinctive feature which is, among all the temples in the state, this temple houses a Shiva Linga and 'Aavudayar' (the pedestal on which the Linga is placed) with the largest circumference.
-According to the legend, Brahma, the God of Creation, lost his creative powers due to his lack of understanding of the sacred 'Om' mantra.
-Upon the advice of Devi Parvathy, Brahma installed a Shiva Linga and prayed for the restoration of his abilities.
-In order to perform the ritualistic 'Abishekam' (anointing) to the Linga he consecrated, Brahma created a waterbody, which came to be known as 'Brahma Theertham'.
-The Linga, known as 'Chatur-Mukha Lingam', had four faces representing Shiva, created by Brahma on the four sides of the Linga.
-This Linga existed until the reign of King Sundara Pandiya II, who combined the architectural styles of both the Chozha and Pandiya dynasties to construct a grand temple with a 'Rajagopuram' (entrance tower) and 'Vimanam' (main tower).
-In the sanctum sanctorum, a colossal Shiva Linga was consecrated.
-Due to its ancient origins and association with Brahma's worship at this sacred location, the presiding deity of the temple is known as 'Vruddhapureeswarar' or 'Pazhamainathar' (both meaning ancient).
+The Vridhapureeswarar temple in Thirupunavasal, Pudukkottai district, Tamil Nadu, is renowned for its distinctive Shiva Linga and 'Aavudayar' (the pedestal on which the Linga is placed) with the largest circumference.
+Brahma lost his creative powers because of his inability to comprehend the meaning of the pranava mantra 'om'.
+On Parvathy's advice, Brahma installed and worshipped a Shiva Linga to regain his powers.
+In order to perform the ritual of 'Abishekam' (anointing), Brahma created a waterbody, which came to be known as 'Brahma Theertham'.
+Since Brahma is four faced, The Lingam created by him too had four faces and it was known as 'Chatur-Mukha Lingam'.
+This Linga existed until the reign of King Sundara Pandiya II who combined the architectural styles of both the Chozha and Pandiya dynasties to construct a grand temple with a 'Rajagopuram' and 'Vimanam'.
+He consecrated the Shiva Linga that exists now.
+The presiding deity of the temple is known as 'Vruddhapureeswarar' or 'Pazhamainathar' (both meaning ancient) due to the ancient origin and association with Brahma's worship at this sacred location.

-After crossing the 'Sabha Mandap', 'Maha Mandap', and Artha Mandap', the main deity can be seen in a dedicated shrine within the sanctum sanctorum, facing east.
-The 'Aavudayar' (the circular pedestal on which the Linga is placed) and the Nandi are both of significant size.
-The Linga here is the second largest in size when compared to the Linga in the Brahadeeswara temple in Tanjore.
-It is believed that all the 14 Shivasthalams of the Pandya Naadu are located here, and thus, there are 14 Shiv Lingams inside the temple.
-It is said that visiting Tirupunavasal is equivalent to visiting all 14 temples.
+Passing through the 'Sabha Mandap', 'Maha Mandap', and Artha Mandap', we can see the east-facing sanctum of the presiding deity Vruddhapureeswarar.
+Both the 'Aavudayar' (the circular pedestal on which the Linga is placed) and the Nandi are of significant size.
+This is the second largest Lingam compared to the Lingam in Brahadeeswara temple, Tanjore.
+There are 14 other Shiva Lingams inside the temple, one each for the 14 Paadal petra Shivasthalam in Pandya Naadu and so Tirupunavasal is equivalent to visiting all 14 of them.

-This location is believed to have existed in four Yugas, referred to by different names in each Yuga.
-Consequently, there are four sacred trees associated with this temple.
-The fact that the cactus-sedum, typically avoided by all, was the associated sacred tree in Kruthayuga, indicates that in the eyes of God, every being is equal.
-In Kruthayuga, this sacred site was known as Vajravanam or Indirapura.
-In Threthayuga, it was called Brhamapura with the sacred tree being 'kurunda' (wild orange).
-In Dwaparayuga, it was known as 'Vrudhakasi' with the sacred tree being 'magizha' (intermedlar tree), and in Kaliyuga, it is referred to as pazhampathi with the associated sacred tree being 'punnai' (mastwood) tree.
-These four are considered to represent the four Vedas.
-This place holds the distinction of being worshipped by all four Vedas.
-There are ten Theerthas associated with this temple, namely Lakshmi Theertha, Brahma Theertha, Indra Theertha, Chakra Theertha, Surya Theertha, Chandra Theertha, Sivaganga Theertha, Kalyana Theertha, Varuna Theertha, and Bambaru, which flows south of the temple.
+Tiruppunavayil is believed to have been in existence in all the four Yugas referred to by different names in each Yuga.
+Consequently there are four 'sthala vruksham' within the temple.
+A disregarded variety of cactus known as 'chatura kalli' was the 'sthala vruksham' in Kruthayuga indicating that in the eyes of God every being is equal.
+In Kruthayuga this place was known as Vajravanam or Indirapura.
+In Threthayuga it was called Brhamapura with 'kurunda' (wild orange) as 'sthala vruksham'.
+In Dwaparayuga, it was known as 'Vrudhakasi' with 'magizha' (intermedlar tree) as sthala vruksham and in Kaliyuga, it is referred to as pazhampathi with the 'punnai' (mastwood) as sthala vruksham.
+The four sacred vedhas worshipped the deity here and the four trees are said to represent the four Vedas.
+Lakshmi Theertham, Brahma Theertham, Indra Theertham, Chakra Theertham, Surya Theertham, Chandra Theertham, Sivaganga Theertham, Kalyana Theertham, Varuna Theertham, and Bambaru which flows south of the temple are the 10 sacred water bodies associated with the temple.

 Vallabha Ganehsa